Relevant Life Cover with Critical Illness

 This article takes a closer look at whether critical illness cover can also be included with a relevant life insurance policy and why this option could be beneficial.

 Can relevant life cover include critical illness?

 Yes, it’s possible.
-In addition to lump sum life cover, most relevant life insurance policies already include a provision to pay out in the event an employee is diagnosed with a terminal illness (such as cancer or dementia, for example).
+In addition to lump sum life cover, most relevant life insurance policies already include a provision to pay out in the event an employee is diagnosed with a terminal illness with a life expectancy of less than 12 months.

 However, there are some relevant life cover providers who can extend their existing policy coverage and also pay a lump sum benefit should an employee suffer a specific critical illness or incur a serious injury which may not be deemed terminal.

 Each provider will have their own definition of what they would classify as a critical illness or injury.